-William Strickler, who led the six-man north Seattle survey party of August & September 1855, chose land for himself in what is now the business district of the Fremont neighborhood.
-In 1853 John Ross had made a homestead claim on land which is the present site of Seattle Pacific University and southwestern Fremont.
-Ross Playground at 4320 4th Ave NW marks part of Ross’s claim.
+William Strickler, who led the six-man north Seattle survey party of August and September 1855, had chosen land for himself in what is now the business district of the Fremont neighborhood.
+Slightly to the west of Fremont, in 1853 John Ross had made a homestead claim on land which is the present site of Seattle Pacific University and southwestern Fremont.
+Ross Playground at 4320 4th Ave NW marks the northern borderline of Ross’s two sections of land claims.

 William Weedin, Robert’s younger brother, homesteaded 160 acres in what is now “southern” Wedgwood, including the site of Wedgwood Rock at the intersection of NE 72nd Street & 28th Ave NE.
 The following letter to the editor of a Seattle newspaper, the Daily Intelligencer, tells of a Fourth of July celebration in 1881 at what was then called Lone Rock.
 Our thanks to Greg Lange, Seattle history and property research expert, for finding and contributing this historical news item.